3 Days in Charleston: The Perfect Long Weekend Itinerary

 Lunch

 Pop into the Blind Tiger Pub on Broad Street.
 This gastropub serves local craft beer and tasty eats like their duck sandwich with truffle fries.
-I should add, during a mother-daughter trip, the shrimp and grits was my mom’s favorite meal she ate in all of Charleston.
+During a mother-daughter trip, the shrimp and grits was my mom’s favorite meal she ate in all of Charleston.

 Old Slave Mart Museum